Color term: Philosophy

+Decock analzyes conceptual change and engineering in the context of color concepts, arguing that in the case of conceptual change of color concepts varying degrees of optimization, design and control are possible.
+Krempel investigates whether differences in color terminology across languages lead to differences in color experience, questioning whether language can penetrate and affect perception.
+She argues that empirical studies do not conclusively support the idea of linguistic penetrability in color experience, even if differences exist between speakers of different languages.

 Standardized systems

 In contrast with the color terms of natural language, systematized color terms also exist.
-Some examples of color naming systems are CNS and ISCC–NBS lexicon of color terms.
-The disadvantage of these systems, however, is that they only specify specific color samples, so while it is possible to, by interpolating, convert any color to or from one of these systems, a lookup table is required.
+Some examples of color-naming systems are CNS and ISCC–NBS lexicon of color terms.
+The disadvantage of these systems, however, is that they specify only specific color samples, so while it is possible to, by interpolating, convert any color to or from one of these systems, a lookup table is required.
 In other words, no simple invertible equation can convert between CIE XYZ and one of these systems.

 Philatelists traditionally use names to identify postage stamp colors.
 While the names are largely standardized within each country, there is no broader agreement, and so for instance the US-published Scott catalogue will use different names than the British Stanley Gibbons catalogue.

 On modern computer systems a standard set of basic color terms is now used across the web color names (SVG 1.0/CSS3), HTML color names, X11 color names and the .NET Framework color names, with only a few minor differences.

 The Crayola company is famous for its many crayon colors, often creatively named.

 Heraldry has standardized names for 'tinctures', subdivided into 'colors', 'metals', and 'furs'.